jericson/jericson.github.io/_posts/2018-07-20-steam_comments.md

 It's a bit annoying that having more badges means high level Steam users have more emoticons.
-I certainly spent several minutes figuring Having two legitimate ways to use the system is generally fine, but it does cause problems when the systems collide.
+I certainly spent several minutes figuring out what happened.
+Having two legitimate ways to use the system is generally fine, but it does cause problems when the systems collide.
 For instance, it took me several minutes to figure out how this other user was able to construct their emoticon message.
 A bigger problem is that XP is earned by purchasing games and trading cards rather then creating content.
 The crux of the conflict, however, is that gamification has encouraged some users to value games for attributes (such as availability of trading cards and emoticons) that aren't clear to other users.

 I went looking for games with similar profiles to Wasted Pizza: inexpensive, multiplayer and goofy premise.
 (For example,